kritvisharma/kritvisharma/README.md

 - 👋 Hi, I’m @kritvisharma!

-- 🌱 I’m currently learning DL and Blockchain Technology.
+- 🌱 I’m currently learning Blockchain Technology.
 - 💞️ I’m excited to learn and develop my skills as a SE developer.

 <!---